Fan causes crash taking selfie at Tour de France

 Last updated on .From the section Cycling

-A fan trying to take a selfie caused a crash on stage 15 of the Tour de France with about 20 riders coming off their bikes.
+A spectator trying to take a selfie caused a crash on stage 15 of the Tour de France with about 20 riders coming off their bikes.

 With about 125km remaining Team Jumbo-Visma rider Sepp Kuss had his handlebars knocked by a supporter who was holding out a phone.